-Milan J. Anadkat MDDirector, Residency Program; Associate Professor, Division of Dermatology, Washington University School of Medicine, St. Louis, Missouri
+Milan J. Anadkat MDProfessor and Director, Clinical Trials, Division of Dermatology, Washington University School of Medicine St. Louis, Missouri

-Dr. Anadkat is a member of the American Academy of Dermatology, Medical Dermatology Society, American Board of Dermatology, and MASCC (Multinational Association of Supportive Care in Cancer).
-He has served on Work Groups and Task Forces for the American Academy of Dermatology, National Cancer Institute, and NCCN.
+Dr. Anadkat is a member of the American Academy of Dermatology, Medical Dermatology Society, American Professors of Dermatology, Society of Investigative Dermatology, and Multinational Association of Supportive Care in Cancer.

 Recent Contributions to PracticeUpdate:

 - Cutaneous and Noncutaneous Immune-Related AEs Among Patients With Advanced Cancer

 - Evaluation of a Comprehensive Skin Toxicity Program for Patients Treated With EGFR Inhibitors at a Cancer Center